dominusmi/bitcoingraph/README.md

 `--cached-batches`: Number of last processed batches to keep in memory (uses a circular buffer)

 `--max-queue-size`: Number of outputs to process together.
 This is the most important variable both in terms of performance and memory usage.
-The higher the better.
+The higher, the better.

 On our machine with 110G and AMD Ryzen 5 5600G, we used the following parameters:
 ```commandline